 Although each of us we're unique people and more complex than any tool could ever measure in its entirety, the D.I.S.C. report (I always talk about the brand I work with, for having more than 300 millions of variables in the potential reports resulting from, truthfulness in the results endorsed by the American College of Psychologists and the audit of the International DISC Institute), provides a very wide information based on the answers provided, that will make it easier for you, No doubt, obtain quality objective information both in terms of your personality and innate behaviors, (those you show in your most intimate environment) and the adapted, (behaviours you show in social and work settings).

 Why personal branding is important and how to own your own brand

-Under this umbrella I have had the opportunity to give two new talks in IESE Madrid for various groups of students from the Emba (Executive M.B.A).
-Organized by Vicky Lambiri (Associate Director, Career Management & Counseling – Working Professionals), the event has focused on two big axes around our personal brand: the need to define and project a value proposition Solid, Differential and relevant, and break the paradigm that a person brand is to create a new character.
-Unlike, personal brand should show the most authentic side of the person, whether in the professional or private spheres.
+Under this umbrella I have had the opportunity to give two new talks at IESE Madrid for several groups of students from the Emba (Executive M.B.A).
+Organized by Vicky Lambiri (Associate Director, Career Management & Counseling – Working Professionals), the event has focused on two major axes around our personal brand: the need to define and project a value proposition Solid, differential and relevant, and break the paradigm that a person brand is to create a new character.
+Unlike, the personal brand should show the most authentic side of the person, whether in the professional realm or in the private.

 CEO of D.I.S.C. for All, company focused on D.I.S.C. methodology tests. behavioral assessment that helps professionals learn more about what makes them unique and understand where they are most valuable to the company.
 Author of the book "LinkedIn Express" and CEO of Linked Woman.

 2 thoughts on "Personal Brand Diagnostics 2: Internal feedback D.I.S.C.”

 Responsible » Guillem Recolons Argenter